• Home

 Goldman Sachs analyst Brooke Roach called it “a very strong result,” adding that the bank was “encouraged by the solid top-line performance with strength across all channels including North America stores, Direct, and International.”

 The momentum traces back to a pivotal moment last October, when Super unveiled her vision at the brand’s 2025 fashion show.
-The show opened with model Jasmine Tookes, ethereal in gold wings, cradling her nine-month-pregnant belly, among longtime Angels like Adriana Lima and WNBA star Angel Reese.
+The show opened with model Jasmine Tookes, ethereal in gold wings, cradling her nine-months-pregnant belly, among longtime Angels like Adriana Lima and even WNBA star Angel Reese.
 The message was unmistakable: same wings, different world.

 Super, a former CEO of Anthropologie and Savage X Fenty who rose through retail ranks from Wet Seal to American Eagle, is the first female CEO of the new public company.
-“It’s hard to have an intuition about a category that you cannot put on your body,” she says.

 On the earnings call Tuesday, Super noted that her executive team has now been together for roughly a year.
 “Once you hit that year, you start compounding your contributions,” she said.
 “We are early innings.